shrideio/shoebox/README.md

 ## Disable SELinux

 1. Check SELinux status.
-It is recommended to disable SELinux for the ease of use of Docker, and the ease of setting up other axilary services
+It is recommended to disable SELinux for the ease of use of Docker, and the ease of setting up other auxiliary services

     ```
     $ sestatus